-Hidradenitis suppurativa/acne inversa (HS/AI) is a chronic follicular occlusive disease that affects the intertriginous axillary, groin, perianal, perineal, and inframammary skin.
+Hidradenitis suppurativa/acne inversa (HS/AI) is a chronic follicular occlusive disease that affects the folliculopilosebaceous unit (FPSU), mainly but not exclusively in intertriginous axillary, groin, perianal, perineal, genital, and inframammary skin.
 The clinical course is highly variable, ranging from relatively mild cases characterized by the recurrent appearance of papules, pustules, and a few inflammatory nodules to severe cases demonstrating deep fluctuant abscesses, draining sinuses, and severe band-like scars.

 The management and prognosis of HS/AI will be reviewed here.
 The pathogenesis, clinical features, and diagnosis of this disorder are discussed separately.
 (See "Pathogenesis, clinical features, and diagnosis of hidradenitis suppurativa (acne inversa)".)

-Although hidradenitis suppurativa/acne inversa (HS/AI) is not life-threatening, the pain, odor, drainage, and disfigurement associated with this disorder regularly have deleterious effects on patient quality of life.
+Although HS/AI is not life threatening, the pain, odor, drainage, and disfigurement associated with this disorder regularly have deleterious effects on patient quality of life.
 Patients often experience feelings of sadness or depression related to the disease, and feelings of shame may contribute to self-imposed social isolation [1-4].
-Because of the significant physical and emotional toll of HS/AI, treatment is often aggressively sought by patients, sometimes despite past therapeutic disappointments.
+Because of the significant physical and emotional toll of HS/AI, patients often aggressively seek treatment, sometimes despite past diagnostic and therapeutic disappointments.

-Treatment goals — In the absence of successful treatment, HS/AI can remain active for many years.
-The treatments for HS/AI target one or more of three major goals:
+Treatment goals — In the absence of successful measures for prevention and treatment of the clinical manifestations of HS/AI, the disease can remain active for many years.
+The treatments for HS target one or more of three major goals: